-Additional Available experiences: All residents will be offered the opportunity to shadow other clinics as a way to gain exposure to other medical clinics and professional roles of psychologists.
-They may choose from specialty care rotations listed in this handbook, or other medical clinics that are not currently part of our specialty care rotations (e.g., sleep clinic, rheumatology, hematology, etc).
+Additional Available experiences: Child/Peds residents will be offered the opportunity to shadow other clinics as a way to gain exposure to other medical clinics and professional roles of psychologists.
+They may choose from specialty care rotations listed in this handbook, or other medical clinics that are not currently part of our specialty care rotations (e.g., rheumatology, hematology, etc).
+Time for experiences listed below will come from Resident's Flex Time.

-• Consultation and Liaison: Residents will have opportunities to participate in Consultation and Liaison service covering the Pediatric Intensive Care Unit, Pediatric Medical Floors, and the.
+• Consultation and Liaison: Residents will have opportunities to participate in Consultation and Liaison service covering the Pediatric Intensive Care Unit, Pediatric Medical Floors, and the Burn Unit.
 Residents will provide brief, problem-focused assessments and interventions with children and adolescents who are hospitalized for a variety of medical disorders.
 Residents will provide consultation for physicians and other health care providers around behavioral or emotional issues related to their medical condition.
 Additionally, psychology residents will expand their knowledge of the role psychological and behavioral factors play in the presentation of children and families in inpatient medical floors.
 Residents will provide recommendations to the interprofessional staff and as needed and will consult with the team around brief problem-focused interventions.
 A rotation schedule will be created at the beginning of the year.
 Residents are responsible for finding coverage for any days they are not available and informing the responsible supervisor.